Robby Gordon: Cup Series

 2004 was a big disappointment after the 2003 campaign.
 With Andrews, Robby Gordon had a string of races in which he finished at the back of the field.
-His first Top 10 finish of the season was the spring race in Darlington, and then had a series of DNF's.
+His first top-ten finish of the season was the spring race in Darlington, and then had a series of DNF's.
 His best races, as expected, were at the road course races and the restrictor-plate races.
-He led 22 laps at Talladega before finishing fifth, and then led 16 laps at Watkins Glen, racing Tony Stewart for the win late in the race.
+He led 22 laps at Talladega before finishing fifth, and then led sixteen laps at Watkins Glen, racing Tony Stewart for the win late in the race.
 He then was involved in a controversial incident with Greg Biffle at Loudon that led to NASCAR slapping the No. 31 team with a two-lap penalty, a $15,000 fine and a 50-point deduction in the point standings, and also led to the team putting Gordon on probation.

-While having a bad Cup Season in 2004, Robby Gordon and John Menard restarted their own Xfinity Series team, Robby Gordon Motorsports, in which they fielded the single No. 55 Fruit-of-the-Loom-sponsored Chevrolet, supplied by Earnhardt-Childress Racing Engines.
+While having a bad Cup Season in 2004, Robby Gordon and John Menard restarted their own Busch Series team, Robby Gordon Motorsports, in which they fielded the single No. 55 Fruit-of-the-Loom-sponsored Chevrolet, supplied by Earnhardt-Childress Racing Engines.
 The No. 55 Busch Series team, which competed in 25 of the 34 scheduled races, performed so dramatically well, that Robby and Menard decided to field the team in Cup for 2005.
 Despite Richard Childress asking Gordon to stay on RCR, Gordon announced in late 2004 that he would be operating his own Nextel Cup team, the No. 7 Jim Beam-sponsored Chevrolet.

 For 2005, Gordon moved his Busch Series team up to the Nextel Cup, and was the only owner/driver left.
 Gordon's primary sponsor was Jim Beam Bourbon; his crew chief was originally Bob Temple before he was replaced by Greg Erwin.
 Fruit of the Loom was the primary sponsor for nine races in the 2005 season.
 His friend John Menard had his hardware corporation, Menards also become sponsors, as well as Harrah's.
-Gordon again struggled as an owner/driver, finishing with only two Top 10s in 29 starts and failing to qualify for several races.
+Gordon again struggled as an owner/driver, finishing with only two top-tens in 29 starts and failing to qualify for several races.